queso-fuego/amateuros/README.md

 - audio separating/light edits as needed: Audacity
 - OS: Windows 10 Enterprise
 - microphone: Audio Technica AT2005USB
-- webcam/camera: Sony ZV-1
+- webcam/camera: Sony ZV-1 with an Elgato Camlink 4k
 - mouse: Logitech G502
-- keyboard: previously a Leopold FC900R w/cherry black switches.
-Currently, an HHKB professional hybrid type S. It is not worth the price, but it is quite nice.
+- keyboard: Currently, an HHKB professional hybrid type S. It's not worth the price, but it is quite nice.

 Development:
 ------------